msdk/msdk/msdk-featdet/msdk-featdet-ADAP-3D/Readme.md

 ## Description

 The three dimensions of LC/MS or GC/MS data are m/z(mass to charge ratio), retention time and intensity.
 To detect peaks, ADAP-3D uses Continuous Wavelet transform and ridgeline detection.
 In addition, ADAP-3D estimates key preprocessing parameters from the data itself, making the algorithm self adaptive to the data being analyzed.
-ADAP-3D can accept raw data files in multiple formats including mzXML, CDF, mzML, et el. by using existing capabilities of MSDK to import raw data.
+ADAP-3D can accept raw data files in multiple formats including mzXML, CDF, mzML, et el. by using the existing capabilities of MSDK to import raw data.

 ## Useful Link